austinchristopher/watson-data-kits/reference/using-rest-api.md

 ## Handling missing data fields in the API response
 {: #handling_missing}

-If data for any field is not available, it's value will be an empty string, ```""```.
+If data for any field is not available, its value will be an empty string, ```""```.
 The REST API will return the appropriate fields available to all collections consistently, despite whether data for a field is missing or not.

 ## Handling errors